ArcticEcho/DRG-Mods/README.md

 # Deep Rock Galactic Mods

+_In light of the mod support update, we'll be moving to [mod.io](https://drg.mod.io/).
+This repository will be archived soon after the update goes live._

 The complete mod repository for the DRG Modding discord server.

 Managed by our bot, Karl Jr.